 Regular watering is a must, but with enough time for the plant to dry out a bit between waterings.

 A light fertilizer application of 10-10-10 is recommended during the growing season but not during the winter.

 You can use a liquid fertilizer with each watering to provide your plant with more nutrition.

 The Liriope Muscari grows well in soil with good drainage.
-You may use potting soil if you prefer or healthy topsoil, whether planting indoors or outdoors.
+You may use fresh potting soil if you prefer or healthy topsoil, whether mass planting indoors or outdoors.

 Weeds can easily overtake this plant.
 If you intend to grow Liriope outdoors, you should eliminate the weeds.
-Pull the weeds by hand to avoid using sprays that may harm lilyturf.
+Pull the weeds by hand to avoid using sprays that may harm the lilyturf plant.

 NOTE: Although Liriope grows in a wide range of soil types, if the soil is too compact, consider adding a little bit of peat to help with drainage.

-With potted, it is best to repot with fresh soil in the early spring.
+With potted, it is best to repot with fresh and neutral soil in the early spring.